DBC-Lab/Brain_MRI_Enhancement/README.md

 ### A foundation model for the motion correction, super resolution, denoising and harmonization of magnetic resonance images, can improve the performance of machine-learning models across a wide range of tasks.

+**Update**: We have provided a Docker image with all the necessary prerequisites installed for working with [BIDS files](https://bids.neuroimaging.io/).

+To pull the image, use the following command:

+    docker pull yuesun814/bme-x:v1.0.1

+To run the Docker image, please use the following command:

+    docker run --gpus '"device=2"' -it --rm \
+      -v /Path/to/BIDS/data:/test \
+      -v /Path/to/output:/output \
+      yuesun814/bme-x:v1.0.1 /usr/bin/python3 /BME_X.py \
+      --bids_dir /test \
+      --output_dir /output \
+      --subject SUBJECT \
+      --session SESSION

 <div align="center">
 <img src="https://github.com/YueSun814/Img-folder/blob/main/BME-X_intro.png" width="100%">
 </div>